pronoy2108/regtweaks/README.md

-Regtweaks (Win 8.1 - Win 10) Collection files original created under the [Mozilla Public License 2.0 license](https://github.com/CHEF-KOCH/regtweaks/blob/master/LICENSE) 2015 - present by [CHEF-KOCH](https://github.com/CHEF-KOCH).
+Regtweaks Collection files original created under the [Mozilla Public License 2.0 license](https://github.com/CHEF-KOCH/regtweaks/blob/master/LICENSE) 2015 - present by [CHEF-KOCH](https://github.com/CHEF-KOCH).
 Some tweaks are taken from the Internet but most tweaks are found by myself.

 <p align="center">